 The Keto Flu

+While writing this guide on how to start keto, I knew I couldn’t leave out the yuckier parts of the switch, including the keto flu.
 The “Keto Flu” happens when your body switches from burning carbs to burning fat.
 You may experience muscle cramps, headaches, and fatigue during this time, and these symptoms may last for a few weeks.
-You can combat Keto flu by increasing your fat and/or salt intake and drinking more water.
+You can combat the Keto flu by increasing your fat and/or salt intake and drinking more water.
 You’ll experience other changes within the first month of the Keto diet, including increased energy and fewer carb cravings!
-Eating less, needing less sleep, and feeling energized were all enormous draws for me when it came to choosing a Keto lifestyle.
+Eating less, needing less sleep, and feeling energized were all enormous draws for me to choose a Keto lifestyle.

 Eating Fat on the Keto Diet

 Many Keto newbies are worried about the high-fat content of their new diet because our whole lives, we’ve been told to lose weight by eating less fat.
 If you look at the science behind Keto, though, our bodies are used to burning carbs.
 With Keto, you’re eating very few carbs, so your body burns fat instead.
-You’ll also notice you aren’t hungry as often as you were when you were eating a higher carb diet.
-One of the biggest obstacles for me with any diet is that I often found myself hungry.
+You’ll also notice you aren’t hungry as often as when you were eating a higher-carb diet.
+One of the biggest obstacles for me with any diet is that I often find myself hungry.
 With Keto, that’s not the case.

 Butter, coconut oil, and bacon fat, oh my!
 Fat is a critical part of your success with Keto.
 Check out my list of healthy fats for the Keto diet.